-Typical commercial-grade activated carbon air filters are designed to remove many common airborne contaminants but are not designed to effectively protect against many deadly CBRN agents that could potentially be used during acts of terrorism.
-These CBRN agents can only be effectively removed by using specially treated carbon “adsorption” filters.
+Typical, commercial-grade, activated carbon air filters are designed to remove many common vapor contaminants but they are not designed to effectively protect against many deadly CBRN agents that could potentially be used during acts of terrorism.
+The full range of CBRN agents can only be effectively removed by using filters with specially treated carbon.

 - A carbon adsorption filter removes molecules from the airstream by the process of adsorption, trapping molecules in the pores of the carbon granules

 - The most effective activated carbon adsorption filter medium to protect against the effects of toxic CBRN agents is a highly activated carbon impregnated with metal salts and an alkaline solid, trietheylenediamine (TEDA)

-- The two most common metal coatings used in the western world are ASC-TEDA (copper-silver-chromium-trietheylenediamine) and ASZM-TEDA (carbon-activated, impregnated copper-silver-zinc-molybdenum-trietheylenediamine) military-grade activated impregnated carbon
+- The two most common metal impregnated carbons used in the western world are ASC-TEDA (copper-silver-chromium-TEDA) and ASZM-TEDA (copper-silver-zinc-molybdenum-TEDA) military-grade activated impregnated carbon

 - ASC-TEDA is no longer used in the U.S. due to its chromium content